-Sensation involves the relay of information from sensory receptors and the brain and enables a person to experience the world around them.
+Sensation involves the relay of information from sensory receptors to the brain and enables a person to experience the world around them.

-Provide an overview of how the brain and sensory receptors work together in the process of sensation.
+Explain how the brain and sensory receptors work together in the process of sensation

-Sensation is the input about the physical world that is registered by our sensory receptors, such as our eyes, ears, mouth, nose, and hands and feet, or our skin as a whole.
+Sensation is input about the physical world registered by our sensory receptors, such as our eyes, ears, mouth, nose, and skin.

-Perception is the process by which the brain selects, organizes, and interprets sensations and is often influenced by learning, memory, emotions, and expectations.
+Perception is the process by which the brain selects, organizes, and interprets sensations; it is often influenced by learning, memory, emotions, and expectations.

 The human senses include sight, sound, taste, smell, and touch, as well as kinesthesia and the vestibular senses.

 Input from our senses is taken in through the body's sensory receptors, which then convert the input energy into neural impulses.
 These neural impulses enter the cerebral cortex of the brain, where they are interpreted and organized in the process of perception.

 Any specialized cell or structure that responds to sensory stimuli.

 Sensation and perception are two separate processes that are very closely related.
 Sensation is input about the physical world obtained by our sensory receptors, and perception is the process by which the brain selects, organizes, and interprets these sensations.
 In other words, senses are the physiological basis of perception.
 Perception of the same senses may vary from one person to another because each person's brain interprets stimuli differently based on that individual's learning, memory, emotions, and expectations.